-Whether you’re hosting a shower for a special friend, or just attending one, summertime parties can be so much fun.
-They give everyone a chance to wear their cute little dresses, enjoy the gorgeous weather and help a friend who is either expecting a precious baby, or planning to marry the love of their life, feel special.
+Whether you’re hosting a shower for a special friend, or just attending one, summertime parties are so much fun.
+They give everyone a chance to wear their cute summer dresses, enjoy the gorgeous weather and celebrate a special friend who is either expecting a precious baby or planning to marry the love of their life.
 From finger sandwiches to refreshing drinks, everyone looks forward to the food served on those beautiful, sunshiny days, and there’s no better time to prepare a menu full of fresh items from the garden.

 We have put together a light menu of some refreshing recipes for summer bridal & baby showers that will help any host impress the guest of honor and friends.